 I have also added a video…look for that at the bottom!!

-Because I use chalk paint on most of my projects, I get a lot of emails about the process of painting with chalk paint.
+Because I use chalk paint on most of my projects, I get a lot of questions about the process of painting furniture with chalk paint.
 I am always more than happy to answer any questions that come my way, but I thought it was about time I put together one helpful post that I can refer my readers to.
 So let’s get started!
-I have included some affiliate links for your convenience.
+I have included some affiliate links so you can find the products I use.
 Click here to read my full disclosure policy.

 This is my model for today:

-She’s a gorgeous $40 yard sale score I shared in my last post, and I thought she would be perfect for this tutorial.
+She’s a gorgeous $40 yard sale score that I thought would be perfect for this tutorial.